NeoSOFT-Technologies/mobile-android/wiki/docs/modules/geo-location.md

         binding.viewModel = viewModel

       // bind tracker to lifecycle
 	  viewModel.locationTracker.bind(lifecycle, this, supportFragmentManager)

-       // request the location information from the corresponding viewmodel binding.button.setOnClickListener {
+       // request the information from the corresponding viewmodel binding.button.setOnClickListener {
             viewModel.onStartPressed() or viewModel.onStopPressed()
         }